code-yeongyu/extended-type/README.md

 school = School(school_code="scho", school_name="School 1") # ValueError: 'scho' does not match regex pattern '^school.*$'
 ```

+- `PrefixStr`: Validate string attributes with a prefix.

+- `SuffixStr`: Validate string attributes with a suffix.

+- `ContainsStr`: Validate string attributes with a substring.

+- `EmailStr`: Validate string attributes with an email pattern.

+#### TBD

+- `NotContainsStr`: Validate string attributes with a not contains pattern.

+- `LengthStr`: Validate string attributes with a length pattern.

+- `NumericStr`: Validate string attributes with a numeric pattern.

+- `AlphabeticalStr`: Validate string attributes with an alphabetical pattern.

+- `AlphanumericStr`: Validate string attributes with an alphanumeric pattern.

+- `UrlStr`: Validate string attributes with a url pattern.

+- `PhoneStr`: Validate string attributes with a phone pattern.

+- `CreditCardStr`: Validate string attributes with a credit card pattern.

+- `LowercaseStr`: Validate string attributes with a lowercase pattern.

+- `UppercaseStr`: Validate string attributes with an uppercase pattern.

 ### Numeric

 - `RangeInt`: Set boundaries for integer attributes.